Town of Granite Falls Electric Department Honored with National Award for Outstanding Safety Practices

-WASHINGTON, DC (April 20, 2020) — The Town of Granite Falls Electric Department has earned the American Public Power Association’s Safety Award of Excellence for safe operating practices in 2019.
-The utility earned a first-place award in Category A for electric utilities based on having no days away from work and no medical treatment cases in over 12,400 worker exposure hours in 2019.
+WASHINGTON, DC (May 2, 2023) — The Town of Granite Falls Electric Department has earned the American Public Power Association’s (APPA) Safety Award of Excellence for safe operating practices in 2022.
+The utility earned the first-place award in the category for utilities with 15,000 to 29,999 worker-hours of annual worker exposure.

-More than 335 utilities entered the annual Safety Awards, which is the highest number of entrants in the history of the program.
-Entrants were placed in categories according to their number of worker-hours and ranked based on the most incident-free records during 2019.
-The incidence rate, used to judge entries, is based on the number of work-related reportable injuries or illnesses and the number of worker-hours during 2019, as defined by the Occupational Safety and Health Administration (OSHA).
+Two hundred and eighty-three utilities from across the country entered the annual Safety Awards.
+Entrants were placed in categories according to their number of worker-hours and ranked based on incident-free records and overall state of their safety programs and culture during 2022.
+The incidence rate is based on the number of work-related reportable injuries or illnesses and the number of worker-hours during 2022, as defined by the Occupational Safety and Health Administration (OSHA).